sofia-hq/sofia/docs/developer/vision-inspiration.md

 Nomos is about giving you **control and observability** over AI agents.
 Instead of one large prompt, you guide the model through clear steps with explicit tool access.
 The framework was inspired by our own need to tame prompt-based chaos and build reliable assistants for production use.

+## Prompt‑based vs Step‑based

+Traditional prompt-based agents rely on a single instruction block.
+This can lead to unpredictable behavior and is hard to debug or test.
+Nomos breaks the conversation into **steps** so you can enforce a structure, control tool access, and validate each decision.
+This approach emphasizes collaboration, reliability, and observability.

 Key ideas:

 - **Step-based agents** keep behavior predictable and easier to debug.